 Since the Narbonne train station, you have to walk to the Canal de la Robine then follow it to Argeliers via the Canal de Jonction then the Canal du Midi (follow the Euro Vélo 8 signs).
 To find the GR78 you will have to climb up to Mont Caramel before continuing towards Bize-Minervois.
 Bize-Minervois is also accessible by bus with the line 21 Citibus from Grand Narbonne from the Narbonne bus station, a stone's throw from the SNCF station.

 This is at Bize Minervois that you will enter the Aude.
 It is also possible to come by bus from Narbonne station.
-The GR78 continues its way through the Minervois and joins the Canal du Midi at paraza.
+The GR78 continues its way through the Minervois passing Pouzols-Minervois and join the canal du midi à paraza.

-A Homps, the GR78 leaves the canal and bypasses the Jouarres lake (round trip on a marked path to reach the beach and swim) before continuing on to Carcassonne (SNCF train station).
+Just after crossing Homps, the GR78 leaves the canal and bypasses the Jouarres lake (round trip on a marked path to reach the beach and swim) before continue on its way to Carcassonne (SNCF train station).
+The route continues on its way towards Fanjeaux and Pyrenees.